Defaulting on a Merchant Cash Advance Loan?

 In the years leading up to the 2008 financial crisis, small business owners had a consistent source of short term capital, their home equity.
-Rapidly rising house prices allowed them to borrow against their homes and put the money into their company to buy more inventory, fulfill a purchase order, hire more employees etc.
+Rapidly rising house prices allowed them to borrow against their homes and put the money into their company to buy more inventory, fulfill a purchase order, hire more employees, etc.

 Then things changed.
 The 2008 financial crisis crippled home equity nationwide and tightened lending standards.
 Business owners in desperate need of short term capital were flocking to unconventional sources when their banks turned them away.
 They turned to Merchant Cash advance loans (“MCA”) which filled a funding gap for many small business owners all across the country.
 The rapid credit expansion in this sector is now a billion dollar industry, and hundreds of thousands of business owners are carrying debts owed to these lenders.
-In many cases, these businesses are paying interest rates over 100%.
+In many cases, these companies are paying interest rates over 100%.
 With these types of crazy interest rates, what happens if you find yourself defaulting on a merchant cash advance loan?

-First, one must understand what these merchant cash advance loans actually are.
-They are not “loans” they are an asset based type of funding where the lender is actually purchasing your future receivables.
+First, one must understand what these merchant cash advance loans are.
+They are not “loans” they are an asset based type of funding where the lender is purchasing your future receivables.
 Business asset based financing has been around a long time.
-Often lenders will purchase accounts receivable (factoring) or they buy your equipment and lease it back to you so you can have access to some cash.
+Often lenders will purchase accounts receivable (factoring), or they buy your equipment and lease it back to you so you can have access to some cash.
 The MCA Loan is an interesting product where the funder is purchasing a portion of your future receivables.
-You take the cash and over the next 4-18 months, you repay the funder a daily or weekly amount equal to a percentage of your sales.
+You take the money and over the next 4-18 months, you repay the funder a daily or weekly amount equal to a percentage of your sales.

 So what happens when your business goes through a seasonal slowdown or if you cannot afford the weekly rate because your cash flow is inconsistent?